 \section{Abstract}

 Diffusion and flow policies are gaining prominence in online reinforcement learning (RL) due to their expressive power, yet training them efficiently remains a critical challenge.
-A fundamental difficulty distinguishing online RL from standard generative modeling is the lack of direct samples from the target distribution; instead, the target is an unnormalized Boltzmann distribution defined by the learned Q-function.
-To address this, two seemingly distinct families of methods have been proposed for diffusion policies: a noise-expectation family, which utilizes a weighted average of noise as the training target, and a gradient-expectation family, which employs a weighted average of Q-function gradients.
-Yet, it remains unclear how these objectives relate formally or if they can be synthesized into a more general formulation.
+A fundamental difficulty that distinguishes online RL from standard generative modeling is the lack of direct samples from the target Boltzmann distribution defined by the Q-function.
+To address this, two seemingly distinct families of methods have been proposed for diffusion policies: a noise-expectation family, which uses a weighted average of noise as the training target, and a gradient-expectation family, which employs a weighted average of Q-function gradients.
+However, it remains unclear how these objectives are formally related, or whether they can be synthesized into a more general formulation.
 In this paper, we propose a unified framework, reverse flow matching (RFM), which rigorously addresses the problem of training diffusion and flow models without direct target samples.
 By adopting a reverse inferential perspective, we formulate the training target as a posterior mean estimation problem given an intermediate noisy sample.
-Crucially, we introduce Langevin Stein operators to construct zero-mean control variates, deriving a general class of posterior mean estimators that effectively reduce importance sampling variance.
-We show that existing noise-expectation and gradient-expectation methods are merely two specific instances within this broader class.
-This unified view yields two key advancements: it extends the capability of targeting Boltzmann distributions from diffusion to flow policies, and enables the principled combination of Q-value and Q-gradient information to derive an optimal, minimum-variance estimator, thereby improving training efficiency and stability.
-We instantiate RFM to train a flow policy in online RL, and demonstrate improved performance on continuous-control benchmarks compared to diffusion policy baselines.
+Crucially, we introduce Langevin Stein operators to construct zero-mean control variates, deriving a general class of estimators that share the same expectation.
+We show that existing noise-expectation and gradient-expectation methods are simply two specific instances within this broader class.
+This unified view yields two key advancements: it extends the capability of targeting Boltzmann distributions from diffusion to flow policies, and it enables the principled combination of Q-value and Q-gradient information to form an effective estimator, thereby improving training efficiency and stability.
+We instantiate RFM to train a flow policy in online RL and demonstrate improved performance on continuous-control benchmarks compared to diffusion policy baselines.